-The organ donor program in Maryland is managed by the Living Legacy Foundation of Maryland, which works in conjunction with the Washington Regional Transplant Consortium if you live in Charles, Prince Georges or Montgomery County.
+The organ donor program in Maryland is managed by Donate Life Maryland which works in conjunction with the Washington Regional Transplant Consortium if you live in Charles, Prince Georges or Montgomery County.
 You must be at least 18 years old to be an organ donor.
-However, minors who are 15 years and 9 months old may elect to have the organ donor designation; if you are under 18 years of age, however, your parent or legal guardian must consent in writing.
+However, minors who are 15 years and 9 months old may add an organ donor designation if a parent or legal guardian consents in writing.
 Click here for more information about the MVA’s Organ Donor Program.

 You will be asked about becoming an organ donor whenever you complete a Driver Services transaction such as license renewal.
 However, you can also request the MVA’s assistance in becoming a donor designee or donating money to the Organ and Tissue Donation Awareness Fund at any time.
-Note that it is possible for you to get the organ donor designation without involving the MVA; see the Legacy Foundation’s website for more information.
+Note that it is possible for you to get the organ donor designation without involving the MVA; see the Donate Life Maryland's website for more information.
 Also, you can decide to remove the organ donor designation at any time.

 How can I volunteer to become an organ donor through the MVA?

 The MVA offers several methods by which you can submit your organ donation designation request.
 The chart below shows the available options and the MVA’s procedures:

 1. When you apply in person for any Driver Services product (e.g., license renewal)

 As part of your MVA transaction, the Customer Agent will ask you to read and answer the organ donation questions displayed on the computer screen.
 You can respond that you want to:

 Your request then will be submitted to Donate Life Maryland.

 1. If you volunteer to be an organ donor, you can choose if you want the heart symbol on your driver's license or ID card.
 The front of your card may or may not show the symbol, based on how you answer the question about placing the organ donor heart on it.